Insect Baculovirus Expression Service | BioCrest Sci

 4

-Additional Services (Optional Add-Ons)
+Additional Services (Optional)

-• 0.22 µm filter-sterilization to reduce bioburden for cell-based applications
+• 0.22 µm filter-sterilization for cell-based applications

-• Lyophilization with defined excipient formulation for enhanced long-term stability during shipping and storage
+• Lyophilization with excipient formulation for stability

 Filter SterilizationEndotoxin RemovalLyophilization